-8 Romantic Honeymoon Destinations that Won’t Break the Bank
+8 Romantic Honeymoon Destinations That Won’t Break The Bank

 These were not always the absolute cheapest week of the year (otherwise travelers might find themselves in the midst of the monsoon!) but still had attractive pricing and temperatures compared to other seasons and destinations.
 And factors like the city’s local events and holidays were also accounted for, as this can often affect an accommodation’s rates.

-So here is your definitive guide to help you plan your honeymoon, with options for off-the-beaten-path or something more classic.
+So here is your definitive guide from Booking.com, the global leader in connecting travelers with the widest choice of incredible places to stay, to help plan your honeymoon, with options for off-the-beaten-path or something more classic.

 December – February